 TFT displays, video loop.

-The Trees project has taken different forms, depending on the concept and the space, but they all demonstrate the same idea of working with invisibility, cyclicality, and the disappearance of archival information about disasters.
+My Trees project has taken different forms, depending on the concept and the space, but they all demonstrate the same idea of working with invisibility, cyclicality, and the disappearance of archival information about disasters.

 I wish I could hide